machbase/machbase-neo/docs/tutorials/raspi-server.md

         sleep(1)
 ```

-Save this code as `dht.py` and try to run.
+Save this code as `dht.py` and execute dry-run.

 ```sh
 $ python dht.py